vlooL411/chat/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4000/graphql](http://localhost:4000/graphql), is opening playground apollo graphql (on the address work subscriprions)

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `pages/index.ts`.
 The page auto-updates as you edit the file.

 ## Learn More